marisademeglio/media-overlays-js/README.md

 which in turn renders its children.

 All nodes are hooked up to renderers to manage how they should be played.
+Each node's render function is described briefly below.

  * Audio nodes trigger the audio clip player
  * Text node @srcs get broadcast via observable properties